 Your report can include claims information even when a payout wasn’t made.
 That’s because insurance companies report all claims they paid money for, created a file for, or formally denied.

-CLUE reports only show actual claims that you initiated.
+CLUE reports only show actual claims you initiated.
 They do not display inquiries you made to find out about possible coverage or costs when you’re deciding whether to file a claim.
-However, if you’re calling about an actual loss like a broken water pipe, specify explicitly that you’re only making an inquiry and not a claim.
+However, if you’re calling about an actual loss, such as a broken water pipe, specify explicitly that you’re only making an inquiry and not a claim.

 How Insurance Companies Use Your CLUE Report